 The eligibility of the costs for land-based conservation actions for the conservation of Annex IV species not listed in Annex II is not conditional upon a Natura 2000 site status of the lands targeted.
-However, a guarantee must be provided for the sustainability of any such investments, in the form of a commitment for giving these sites the highest possible legal protection status at the national/regional level before the end of the project.
+However, a guarantee must be provided for the sustainability of any such investments, in the form of a commitment for giving these sites the most appropriate legal protection status before the end of the project.
 When submitting the proposal, the applicant must provide detailed information on the proposed protection status and explain why it is considered as being sufficient for securing the long-term sustainability of the investments.
 Land purchase is not possible in this context.